What Do Traditional Career Aptitude Tests Measure?

 If you do not yet have substantial work experience, the system evaluates your potential based on your academic background.

-In general, the more demanding the academic track, the higher the potential score assigned.
+The more demanding the academic track, the higher the potential score assigned.

-As a result, students receive role recommendations based on where they are most likely to succeed — not just what they prefer.
+Students receive role recommendations based on where they are most likely to succeed — not just what they prefer.

 This career aptitude test methodology was developed by David Meshulam, M.A. in Psychology, active in psychometric assessment since 1992 and founder of JobTestPrep.